 Step #1: Using fine-tipped tweezers, grab the tick as close to the skin’s surface as possible.

 Step #2: Pull upward with slow, steady, even pressure.

-Step #3: After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, or soap and warm water.
+Step #3: After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, or if you don't have access to rubbing alcohol, use soap and warm water.

 Helpful tip: According to some experts, an alternative approach to removing a tick found on one’s body is to touch a hot match head (blow the match out first, please) to the tick to release its hold before removing it with tweezers – this should make it easy to remove.